komamitsu/oraft/README.md

 ## Example

-This project contains `example` directory.
+This project contains `example` project that is a simple KVS.
 You can execute the project like this:

 ```
 $ ./example/run_all.sh